Updated March 2026 | Sensei Sandy BJJ | Tannersville, NY

 That is the boundary between self-defense and escalation.

-Takeaway: many kids never trigger the adult support loop, so families need a repeatable written reporting play.
+Takeaway: structured training helps kids trigger the adult support loop early, providing families with a repeatable written reporting play.

 Sensei Bully Parent Playbook